Sleeping Hours for Kids: How Much Sleep Does Your Child Need?

 3. Age 4-12 months

 During this period, your baby will sleep for up to 15 hours per day.
 This will include 9 to 10 hours of nighttime sleep and four to five hours of two or three daytime naps.
 By the time he reaches his 11-month mark, your child will probably sleep for about 11 hours in total.

 When babies drop their daytime naps from seven to two or three, they develop a pattern of sleeping through the night.
 So by this age (post six months), you can try to develop a proper napping schedule.

 You will also notice that their mid-morning naps will be around 9.30 am and last for about an hour.
 The early afternoon nap will start around noon and last around an hour or two.
-A late afternoon nap can be anywhere between three and five pm.
+A late afternoon nap can be anywhere between 3 and 5 pm.